google-marketing-solutions/madpmax/README.md

         *   https://www.googleapis.com/auth/adwords
         **Important** Make sure to use the Client ID and Client Secret generated in step 4 for [pmax-api] to generate the tokens.

-    ** Obtain your App Script ID by navigating to Your Copy of the Spreadsheet *"Template > Extensions > Apps Script"*.
-The Apps Script editor will open in a new tab.
-Navigate on the left hand side to Project Settings and copy the Project ID.

 4.  ### Terraform Deployment
     a.
 Open the cloud project where you want to deploy the solution and open the Cloud Editor.
     b.
 In the terminal, run ```git clone https://professional-services.googlesource.com/solutions/pmax_asset_automation```